 The introduction of the bamboo sword, Shinai, around 1711- 1715 was a major breakthrough in the development of Kendo.
 Shortly after this the Kote (gauntlets), Do (breast plate), Tare (hip/groin protector), and Men (head protector) were invented and gained popular usage in the Dojo (fencing hall).
 With the advent of the new equipment, the swordsman was no longer hindered by the risk of injury during practice and could concentrate totally on his technique.

-See our Training Times and Locations below, to find out when and where would suit you.
+You can see our training times and locations below to find out when and where would suit you.
 And if you want to talk to one of our instructors just click here to send us an email.

 20:35 - 22:00 **